-Cross-Test Correlations
+Cross-test correlations

 Pearson's correlations were carried out separately on the DYS and AR groups to examine whether the ability to correctly perceive consonant voicing within the identification test was correlated with the ability to discriminate consonants varying in voicing (/bi/-/pi/ discrimination scores).
-For neither group were significant correlations obtained (at p < .01 or better).
+For neither group were significant correlations obtained (at p<0.01 or better).
 A similar analysis was carried out for the place feature.
 Here again, no significant correlations were obtained either for the AR or DYS groups.

-Next, we examined whether performance on the speech identification and discrimination tests was correlated with reading ability or any of the other measures of language processing, again separately for the two groups.
-For the DYS group (n = 34), no significant correlations among reading scores, tests of verbal and nonverbal IQ, phonological awareness, or language processing with either identification or discrimination scores were obtained.
+Next, we examined whether performance on the speech identification and discrimination tests was correlated with reading ability, or any of the other measures of language processing, again separately for the two groups.
+For the DYS group (N=34), no significant correlations between reading scores, tests of verbal and non verbal IQ, phonological awareness or language processing with either identification or discrimination scores were obtained.
 Phonological short-term memory was significantly poorer for the DYS group than for the AR group, but, surprisingly, was not significantly correlated with any of the speech identification or discrimination scores for this group.
-For the AR group (n = 24), some correlations were significant, with the strongest correlation obtained between scores on the spoonerism subtest of the PhAB, a measure of phonological awareness, and Condition 4t4i identification (r = .762, p < .001).
+For the AR group (N=24), some correlations were significant, with the strongest correlation obtained between scores on the spoonerism subtest, a measure of phonological awareness, and 4t4i identification (r=.762; p<0.001).